tinyinterpreters/diff/README.md

 # DIFF

-An interpreter in Elm for evaluating constants, i.e. non-negative integers.
+An interpreter in Elm for evaluating difference expressions, i.e. subtraction.

 ## Usage